 Where confusion is common is when the capacity of Microsoft 365 Business Premium mailboxes is considered.

 As you can see from the above diagram, Microsoft 365 Business Premium is a little bit special because it takes a standard Exchange Online Plan 1 as discussed previously and adds something called Exchange Online Archiving.
 In simple terms, think of Exchange Online Archiving mapping directly to the Compliance mailbox mentioned early on.
-In essence, it provides an Exchange Online Plan 1 mailbox will features like unlimited storage, litigation hold and so on.
+In essence, it provides an Exchange Online Plan 1 mailbox will features like 1.5TB storage, litigation hold and so on.

 Thus, an easier way to think about a Microsoft 365 Business Premium mailbox is as being almost identical to the mailboxes found in Microsoft E3, E5, Office 365 E3, E5 and Exchange Online Plan 2 stand alone.
 That is except for one important difference.
 The Microsoft 365 Business Premium mailbox has a primary mailbox limit of 50GB which is just like the other Microsoft 365 Business mailboxes.
 This means that maximum amount of data that can be accommodated by a Microsoft 365 Business mailbox in a local OST file is 50GB NOT 100GB like what you receive with Enterprise mailboxes.

 - All Business mailboxes (and E1) receive a 50GB primary mailbox + 50 GB cloud archive mailbox = 100GB total storage

 - All Enterprise mailboxes (apart from E1) receive a 100GB primary mailbox + 1.5TB cloud archive mailbox

 - Business Premium mailboxes receive a 50GB primary mailbox + 1.5TB cloud archive mailbox